βοΈAutomotive Fluid Weight Calculator

 - Enter Volume: Input fluid volume in gallons, liters, or quarts.

-- Calculate Weight: View calculated weight in pounds and kilograms instantly.
+- Calculate Weight: View calculated weight in pounds and kilograms.

-- Apply Results: Use for weight distribution, capacity planning, and performance calculations.
+- Apply Results: Use for weight distribution, capacity planning, and reference calculations.

 - Gasoline weighs approximately 6.0-6.3 lbs per gallon